 Of course!
 When you call on us to trim the hedges and shape bushes around your property, we want to ensure that you’re satisfied with the look of your landscape as we finish up.
 That means that we’ll clear away any branches and foliage that we lop off.
-You’ll love how your property looks with a bit of care from Lumber Jack and Jill.
+You’ll love how your property looks with a bit of care from the tree care specialists here at Lumber Jack and Jill.

 For Perfect Hedges, Trust Jack & Jill

 Whether you need to lop off a few branches to help out your hedges or you’re ready to make a major improvement to the beauty of your property by reshaping rows and rows of hedges, you can always count on the crew here at Lumber Jack and Jill.
 Give us a call to schedule an appointment for your hedge trimming project.
-Again, we provide hedge trimming and tree care services for folks throughout Loveland, Fort Collins, Greeley, Wellington, and across the Front Range.
+Again, we provide hedge trimming and tree care services for folks in Loveland, Fort Collins, Greeley, Wellington, and throughout Northern Colorado.